onsetsu/d3-bundleview/README.md

 In the above example, the visualization reveals that any class in flare's *physics* module is only imported by the class *ForeDirectedLayout*.

 ## Installation
-If you just want to use the visualization, read the following instructions, if you instead want to contribute, see [here][section contribute].
+If you just want to use the visualization, read the following instructions.
+If you instead want to contribute, see [here][section contribute].

 Clone the repository and init the contained submodules:
 ```bash